vahidkianfar/RomanNumeralConverter-with-UnitTest/README.md

 There are Four different Methods:
-1. RomanNumeralValidation : "Using RegEx for Validity of the input number".
+1. RomanNumeralValidation : "Using RegEx for Validity of the input Roman Numeral".
-2. ExtractValue : "Extract value of the each roman Characters from 'I' to 'M' and return the sum.
+2. ExtractValue : "Extract value of the each roman Characters from 'I' to 'M' and return the Sum.
 3. ConvertToTenBase : "return int for every character to ExtractValue".
 4. PrintNumber : "Print the Final Number".